-Determining what is, and is not, an “aircraft” is so important because it determines whether it falls under the purview of the International Civil Aviation Organization (ICAO).
+Determining what is, and is not, “manned” aircraft is important because it determines whether an aircraft falls under the purview of the International Civil Aviation Organization (ICAO).
 If it does, then it is held to the same standard as traditional manned aircraft and must comply with all of the same requirements.

 Upon initial review, defining “uncrewed aircraft” seems to be intuitive and somewhat self-explanatory.
 However, with close examination and careful thought what is and is not “uncrewed” becomes less clear.
 For example, what if there is not a pilot in the aircraft but the aircraft is being flown by a person standing on the ground, using a remote control?
 Or must an “uncrewed” aircraft be one that is flown completely autonomously without any human input?